robang74/redfishos/forum/quick-first-setup-guide.md

 3. set Internet sharing: ON.

 In the future, you can also activate the WiFi hotspot/tethering from the top menu.

+> @smartiz wrote:
+>
+> ```
+> devel-su
+> pkcon refresh
+> pkcon install usb-moded-connection-sharing-android-connman-config
+> systemctl restart usb-moded
+> ```

+As soon as you manage to login into a SSH connection or into a terminal, the above commands are suggested in order to deal with tethering problems and also about the wifi tethering `dhcpd` service.

 ---